-The transient oscillations in Fig. 3 have a rather well defined period.
+The transient oscillations in Fig. 4 have a rather welldefined period.
 We have found it to be typically longer than the Q-switching period, and have observed that it tends to double as the spectral filter is made four times as wide, which suggests a square-root scaling law between the oscillation frequency and the pulse width.
-The limited information provided by the numerical data displayed in Fig. 3 alone does not enable us to understand the exact nature of the mechanism leading to these amplified oscillations, or to explain the square-root scaling law.
-The main purpose of the analysis that follows is to shed some light on these matters.
+The limited information provided by the numerical data displayed in Fig. 4 alone does not enable us to understand the exact nature of the mechanism leading to these amplified oscillations, or to explain the square-root scaling law.